 31. Greek Philosopher or Goddess

-Supplies: White bedsheet (twin or full-sized), cord or belt, safety pins Instructions: Click here for step-by-step visual instructions on appropriately wrapping a toga.
+Supplies: White sheet (twin or full-sized), cord or belt, safety pins Instructions: Click here for step-by-step visual instructions on appropriately wrapping a toga.
 Pin at the waist and shoulder to keep it from falling off and add a cord for style.
 Really Greek out by making a laurel wreath from twigs in your yard to wear on your head.

 32. Brunhilde the Valkyrie